hungao/kendo-docs/api/javascript/ui/window.md

 #### Returns

-`kendo.ui.Window` If the content parameter is provided, this method will return the widget object to support chaining.
+`Object` If the content parameter is provided, this method will return the widget object to support chaining.
 Otherwise, it will return the current content of the widget.

 #### Example - get the window content